aptech/docs/docs/CR-polyeval.rst

 ----------------
 .. function:: polyeval(x, coefs)

-    :param x: 1xK or NxN; that is, x can either represent K separate scalar values at which to evaluate the (scalar) polynomial(s), or it can represent a single NxN matrix.
+    :param x: , x can either represent K separate scalar values at which to evaluate the (scalar) polynomial(s), or it can represent a single NxN matrix.
-    :type x: TODO
+    :type x: 1xK or NxN; that is

-    :param c: (P+1)xK or (P+1)x1 matrix of coefficients of polynomials to evaluate.
-If x is 1xK, then c must be (P+1)xK.
+    :param c:  If x is 1xK, then c must be (P+1)xK.
 If x is NxN, c must be (P+1)x1.
         That is, if x is a matrix, it can only be evaluated at a single set of coefficients.
-    :type c: TODO
+    :type c: (P+1)xK or (P+1)x1 matrix of coefficients of polynomials to evaluate

     :returns: y (*TODO*), Kx1 vector (if c is (P+1)xK) or NxN matrix (if c is (P+1)x1 and x is NxN):